ztyyLV/web-twain-docs/indepth/development/activex.md

 # About ActiveX

 **ActiveX** is a software framework created by Microsoft widely used in Internet Explorer (IE).
-However, Microsoft has announced plans to end suppport for older browsers completely and has now deprecated this technology.
+However, Microsoft has announced plans to end support for older browsers completely and has now deprecated this technology.

 ## DWT & ActiveX